bslevin/Cook-With-Us/README.md

 ## Our Courses

-The Our Course section is again broken down in the elements.
+> The Courses section is abroken down into:
-- Introduction to the individual courses and what is entailed in each course.
+- The individual courses and a introduction to what is entailed in each course.
-- What the course has to offer, it's uniquness and the oportunity it supplies the trainee.
+- What the business has to offer, it's uniquness and the oportunity it supplies the trainee.
-- A table to give information regarding each course, Begginging, the cost & the cost of accomadation is introduced.
+- A table to give information regarding each course; begginging date, cost per course & the cost of accomadation.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/our-courses%20Medium.png)

 ## Sign Up

-The Sign Up section is made of a hero image for the background and the form sits inside a baground color with little opaque applied.
+> The Sign Up section is made of a image for the background and the form sits inside it
-The section is multi purposed.
-It allows the user enquire as to availabitly to individual or all the courses on offer.
-Gives the option for user to ask questions and allows the owner collect data on request.
-The data can be used if they need to scale the attendence of the course and should she scide to do a blog or newsletter.
+- backround color with little opaque applied.
+> Checkboxes are used to allow users mulitselect the courses that interst them.
+> Textarea gives the user the option to ask questions.
+> As a new bussiness the data request for information will be assesed for future course scheduling.

+### Contents of Sign Up form
 - Full Name and Email placeholder and required added.
 - 3 Checkboxes representing each course, checkbox used for multi select,
 - A query textarea.
 Placeholder and no resize added.